 The Board of Directors believed that the Plan was good, but wished to be sensitive to the Hackers.
-They did not wish to use the Plan, except that the Hackers Approved.
+They did not wish to use the Plan except that the Hackers Approved not mon to use the run, except that the mackets approved.